equinor/subscript/_sources/scripts/check_swatinit.rst.txt

   significant volumes, revise the modelling.

 ``SWATINIT_1``
   When SWATINIT is 1 above the contact, Eclipse will ignore SWATINIT in the cell and not touch the capillary pressure function.
 This will typically result in extra hydrocarbons added to the model for a normal capillary pressure function.
 This could be ok as long as the porosities and/or permeabilities of these cells are small.
 If it is not, you should look into if there are upscaling issues for this cell.
-In situations with nonzero item #9 in EQUIL, this can also occur below the contact.
+In situations with nonzero item
+  #9 in EQUIL, this can also occur below the contact.
+If SWU is included in the
+  model and less than 1, cells where SWATINIT is equal or larger than SWU will also be flagged as SWATINIT_1 as the behaviour is the same.

 ``HC_BELOW_FWL``
   If SWATINIT is less than 1 below the contact provided in EQUIL, Eclipse will